quickfox123/cachedemos/README.md

 ## Dependencies
    The Components depend on the **caching-component** library as available in repo, [Caching-Component](https://github.com/gsamartian/caching-component)
+  First, download the repo and build and install the caching-component jar in your local maven repository.

 ## Getting Started
 * Clone the Repository into your local machine